jcornaz/heron/README.md

 An ergonomic physics API for 2d and 3d [bevy] games. (powered by [rapier])

-## The project is being phased out
+## ⚠ The project is discontinued!

-Heron is in a "maintenance mode", meaning I’ll continue to accept pull-requests and merge them (provided they come with tests and the build pass).
-But I am not actively working on the project.
-As soon as bevy 0.9 is released, heron will be immediately discontinued.
-This means heron will never support bevy 0.9.
+Heron is in now discontinued.
+No more features, fixes or support will be provided.

 For more details on the reasons, read the [announcement](https://github.com/jcornaz/heron/discussions/317)

 ## Design principles